zoxpx/pxdocs/content/reference/CLI/group-snaps.md

 ---
-title: Group Snaps
+title: Group Snaps using pxctl
 keywords: portworx, pxctl, command-line tool, cli, reference
 description: Explore the CLI reference guide for taking group snapshots of container data volumes using Portworx.
 Try it today!
+linkTitle: Group Snaps
-weight: 7
+weight: 5
 ---

 This document explains how to take group snapshots of your container data with _Portworx_.